8 Great Seasonal Jobs and How to Get Them

 Peak hiring seasons vary, just like the weather does.
 Depending on the job, seasonal hiring can take place during any one of the four seasons—winter, spring, summer or fall, and if you’re interested in working overseas remember that the timing of the seasons is different on the other side of the world.

 Seasonal jobs can be a way to earn extra money for holiday shopping or for school, to gain experience for a resume, to travel, take a break from the real world, or to work a schedule that fits your personal life rather than working 9 to 5 year-round stuck in an office.
-Some people even make a career out of seasonal jobs - mixing and matching so they are working when and where they want.
+Some people even make a career out of seasonal jobs - mixing and matching so they are working when and where they want to.

 How to Get Hired for a Seasonal Job

 One of the most important factors in getting hired for a seasonal job is to start your job search as early as possible.
 Employers start hiring early in the fall for holiday season jobs.
-Summer hiring begins in winter and continues into spring, so start that job search early, too.
+Summer hiring begins in winter and continues throughout the spring, so start that job search early, too.

 If you’re interested in an overseas job, you will need to apply months in advance in order to get the documentation you’ll need to work internationally, a visa approved, and the logistics in order.